qtrinh/qpipeline/NCBI_ClinVar.md

 # take a few lines from the newly created database as a test file
 zcat  ${FILE_NAME}.modified.vcf.gz  | head -200 > test.vcf

-# use qpipeline to annotate the test.vcf file against ${FILE}.modified.vcf.gz database.
+# use qpipeline to annotate the test.vcf file against ${FILE_NAME}.modified.vcf.gz database.
-qpipeline tabix -m 2020 -i test.vcf  -d  ${FILE}.modified.vcf.gz  -q clinvar_20180225 | less
+qpipeline tabix -m 2020 -i test.vcf  -d  ${FILE_NAME}.modified.vcf.gz  -q $FILE_NAME | less

-All of the entries in test.vcf should be annotated as in ${FILE}.modified.vcf.gz database.
+All of the entries in test.vcf should be annotated as in ClinVar database!
 ```